Sabiha722/Sabiha722/README.md

 ### Hey there 👋

+- 🎓 Currently pursuing my Master's in Information and Communication Engineering at the University of Trento.
 - 🔭 I’v complete studing as ...
 Student at [AIUB](https://www.aiub.edu/)
 - 🌱 I’m currently searching for ...
 Job
 - 👯 I’m looking to collaborate on ...
 Teamwork